Sample Flight Itinerary for Visa: Editable Templates

 Check that the layover is realistic for an international transfer.
 If it is tight, extend it.
 A plausible plan beats an optimized one.

-Check that the itinerary does not mix carriers in a way that looks stitched together.
+Check that the itinerary does not mix carriers in a way that must identify whether segments are separately booked or protected on one itinerary.
 If you have an actual ticket for one segment, keep the formatting consistent across the rest of the itinerary.

 Check that your itinerary does not conflict with any visa requirements written in the appointment checklist, like entry date windows or event date alignment.